 Check out our website for a comprehensive list of Toil's features and read our paper to learn what Toil can do in the real world.
-Feel free to also join us on GitHub and Gitter.
+Please subscribe to our low-volume announce mailing list and feel free to also join us on GitHub and Gitter.